 Organizations implement dedicated SaaS Security Posture Management (SSPM) solutions that continuously monitor settings, permissions, and activities across the entire SaaS ecosystem.
 These tools provide security teams with comprehensive visibility previously impossible with fragmented monitoring approaches.

-Incomplete offboarding creates persistent security risks as organizations fail to fully remove access when employees depart.
-Studies reveal that 50% of companies have discovered former employees still accessing SaaS applications months after departure.
+Incomplete offboarding creates persistent security risks as organizations fail to remove access when employees depart fully.
+A significant portion of companies have discovered that former employees still access SaaS applications long after departure.

 The problem extends beyond primary corporate accounts to include: